Yegor Ligachev: Significance

-Ligachyov became one of Gorbachev's primary critics, and was accused of leading a conservative faction.
-Although publicly endorsing perestroika, Ligachyov was opposed to Gorbachev's attempts to expand Soviet authority and limit the responsibilities of party officials.
-Ligachyov did not support the decision to end the CPSU's monopoly of political power in 1990, nor did he support Gorbachev's response to the gradual withdrawal of Soviet authority in Eastern Europe.
+Ligachev became one of Gorbachev's primary critics, and was accused of leading a conservative faction.
+Although publicly endorsing perestroika, Ligachev was opposed to Gorbachev's attempts to expand Soviet authority and limit the responsibilities of party officials.
+Ligachev did not support the decision to end the CPSU's monopoly of political power in 1990, nor did he support Gorbachev's response to the gradual withdrawal of Soviet authority in Eastern Europe.
 He saw the quick reunification of Germany as being an "impending danger".

-However, in 1988, Ligachyov denied that he was leading a conservative faction, saying that the Party leadership were united behind Gorbachev.
+However, in 1988, Ligachev denied that he was leading a conservative faction, saying that the Party leadership were united behind Gorbachev.
 He also rejected suggestions after the fall of the Soviet Union that he had been opposed to Gorbachev in his memoirs and in speeches.
-Ligachyov clearly demonstrated conservative ideas in his opposition of Yeltsin's political ideas, on the other hand, opposing the principles of glasnost.
+Ligachev clearly demonstrated conservative ideas in his opposition of Yeltsin's political ideas, on the other hand, opposing the principles of glasnost.
 He later repudiated his opposition to Gorbachev's policies, saying it was "only too late [he] discerned a social democrat in Gorbachev".
-However, Ligachyov repeatedly denied he was opposed to Gorbachev in sources including his memoirs.
+However, Ligachev repeatedly denied he was opposed to Gorbachev in sources including his memoirs.

-Ligachyov's economically hard-line views were upheld in speeches he made to the CPSU's Congress in 1990.
+Ligachev's economically hard-line views were upheld in speeches he made to the CPSU's Congress in 1990.
 The following deplored privatization of the economy:

 However, in this speech he also rejected the idea he was a conservative, saying he was a realist.
-Ligachyov also stated earlier that "the slackening of state discipline" was "among the reasons for the troubled state of the economy".
-Furthermore, together with KGB chief Viktor Chebrikov, Ligachyov took several opportunities before he was demoted to Secretary for Agriculture in 1988 to warn against rapid reform.
+Ligachev also stated earlier that "the slackening of state discipline" was "among the reasons for the troubled state of the economy".
+Furthermore, together with KGB chief Viktor Chebrikov, Ligachev took several opportunities before he was demoted to Secretary for Agriculture in 1988 to warn against rapid reform.

-Although not mentioned in his memoirs to any notable extent, Ligachyov played a significant role in dismissing Yeltsin, arguing with him for long periods of time in 1987.
-Ligachyov opposed Yeltsin's idea that Party officials enjoyed greater privilege.
+Although not mentioned in his memoirs to any notable extent, Ligachev played a significant role in dismissing Yeltsin, arguing with him for long periods of time in 1987.
+Ligachev opposed Yeltsin's idea that Party officials enjoyed greater privilege.

-Ligachyov was considered "Second Secretary" of the Central Committee (and thus the Soviet Union) for most of his time in the Politburo.
+Ligachev was considered "Second Secretary" of the Central Committee (and thus the Soviet Union) for most of his time in the Politburo.

 Death

+On April 5, 2021, he was hospitalized at the Moscow Central Clinical Hospital.
+A few days before his death, he was admitted to intensive care, where he was connected to a ventilator.
+He was diagnosed with bilateral pneumonia and multiple autonomic disorders according to the doctors; they assessed Ligachev’s condition as extremely serious because of his old age.

-Yegor Ligachyov died at the age of 100 on 7 May 2021.
+Ligachev died during his sleep from pneumonia at the age of 100.
+He was buried at the Troekurovskoye cemetery.